cisco/mindmeld/docs/source/blueprints/video_discovery.rst

 	>>> conv.say('from 2011')
 	['Perfect.
 Here are some romance movies with Tom Hanks from 2011:', "Unsupported response: {'videos': [{'release_year': 2011, 'type': 'movie', 'title': 'Larry Crowne'}]}"]]

+.. admonition:: Exercise

+   Test the app multiple times with different conversational flows.
+Keep track of all cases where the response does not make good sense.
+Then, analyze those cases in detail.
+You should be able to attribute each error to a specific step in our end-to-end processing (e.g., incorrect intent classification, missed entity recognition, unideal natural language response, and so on).
+Categorizing your errors in this manner helps you understand the strength of each component in your conversational AI pipeline and informs you about the possible next steps for improving the performance of each individual module.

 Refer to the User Guide for tips and best practices on testing your app before launch.
 Once you're satisfied with the performance of your app, you can deploy it to production as described in the :doc:`deployment <../userguide/deployment>` section of the User Guide.